About Me

 This was interesting, as I saw an opportunity for another payment solution.
 I looked into it and found the Bitcoin whitepaper a few minutes later.
 My technical understanding was good enough that I understood its main message.

-I was immediately hooked and spent the next three years trying to learn more about it and the upcoming fintechs in the world.
+I was immediately hooked by the opportunity to use a protocol to pay for something online.
+Therefore, I spent the next three years trying to learn more about it and the upcoming fintechs in the world.
 To me, having a wallet on my iPhone and, later on, my bank account was magical!

 Freelance life started to become a reality!

-2016 came along, and I was gearing up to finish school as well as getting more into freelance work.
-Besides school, I ran some social media channels and started to like it just as much.
+2016 came along, and I was gearing up to finish school and get more into freelance work.
+Besides school, I ran some social media channels and started to like them just as much.
 This would later lead to content writing and helping think tanks, agencies, and consultancies with their clients.
+One of those clients was a media outlet, which led to me considering journalism and reporting as a career.

-I set out to invest some of my savings into crypto and understand what the technology is all about.
+I set out to invest some of my savings in crypto and understand the technology.
 At first, I was enthusiastic about Bitcoin only because it was the first currency.
 But I saw the use cases for some of the other altcoins.

 What to expect in the near future

-Even though I’m a Bitcoin enthusiast, I realize we’re a long way away from mass adoption.
-Even though I used to be one of the obnoxious maxis, I realized this doesn’t help anyone.
+Even though I’m a Bitcoin enthusiast, I realize we’re far from mass adoption.
+I used to be one of the obnoxious maxis, I realized this doesn’t help anyone.
 Don’t get me wrong.
-I love Bitcoin and do everything in my power to help push adoption forward.
+I love Bitcoin and do everything I can to help push adoption forward.

 With that in mind, I hope you’ll enjoy my articles and pick up something new every time you come back.
 If you wish to get in contact with me, don’t hesitate and reach out via EmailTwitter, or LinkedIn.